+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket amount for medical services.
+For calendar year 2023 this amount is \$3,000.

-- Your in-network maximum out-of-pocket amount is \$0.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
-The amounts you pay for copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
-The amounts you pay for plan premiums, Part D prescription drugs and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
+The amounts you pay for your copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for your plan premium and the amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.
-If you have paid \$0 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Department of Human Services (Medicaid) or another third party). - □ Your combined maximum out-of-pocket amount is \$12,450.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both innetwork and out-of-network providers.
-The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-The amounts you pay for your Plan premium and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.
-If you have paid \$12,450 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Department of Human Services (Medicaid) or another third party).
+If you reach the maximum out-of-pocket amount of \$3,000, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medi-Cal - Managed Care Operations Division Department of Health Care Services (Medicaid) or another third party).

-Section 1.3 Our plan does not allow network providers to "balance bill" you
+Section 1.3 Our plan does not allow network providers to "balance bill" you covered by our plan.

-As a member of UnitedHealthcare Dual Complete® (PPO D-SNP), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.